 But first off, she explains what the UNFCCC is:

-The UNFCCC, The United Nations Framework Convention on Climate Change, is a legally binding treaty the Paris Agreement is negotiated under.
+The UNFCCC, The United Nations Framework Convention on Climate Change, is a legally binding international treaty.
+It is a framework treaty, so in order to have its legal obligations taken forward, it needs detailed implementing agreements, such as the Paris Agreement, to be negotiated under the Framework.

 The UNFCCC is composed of 194 parties which are all nation states.
 They meet on a yearly basis and the meetings are called Conferences of the Parties (COP) of which the meeting in Paris was the 21st (COP21).

 What made the meeting in Paris so special is that it lead to the adoption of legal agreement between all parties:

 In that implementation body decisions are taken by consensus, so there is no voting system within the UNFCCC.
 This obviously limits the ambition the group can have.

 She explains that there is a power imbalance and that the influence big players (like China, USA; EU) have in comparison to smaller players often dictates which elements of the agreement are legally binding and which ones are not.

 She then goes into the outcomes of the Agreement: